Housing for Health – the guide

 • About

-A1.1 Functioning Safety switches
+A1.1 Safety switches

 If there is a fault in an electrical appliance or electrical cables are damaged, a safety switch is designed to disconnect the power to prevent injury to residents.
 Electrical safety switches are also known as RCDs (residual current device) or ELCBs (earth leakage circuit breakers).
 Safety switches are required in addition to the circuit breakers that are fitted to prevent overloading of the electrical circuits.
 They are compulsory in all new houses and in renovations that involve electrical works.
 To minimise the risk of electrocution, electrical safety switches need to be fitted on every circuit in all houses.